 Ask any prefab company you’re interviewing how long the permit process has been taking over the past several months and how long they think it will take for your project.

-Panelized prefab ADUs are constructed in panel sections that are assembled room by room on your site.
+Panelized prefab ADUs are constructed in panel sections in a factory then assembled on your site.
 The result is a framed ADU with a finished exterior.
 The utilities and interior finishes are installed either by the prefab company or by a contractor you hire separately.
+Panelized prefab ADUs tend to offer more customization options when it comes to the structure of the unit.
+Panelized prefab manufacturers will usually have a library of designs you can choose from, or they can create a brand new custom design.

 How much does a prefab ADU cost in California?